-I woke up on Sunday morning and my computer wouldn’t turn on.
+However, I woke up the next morning and my computer wouldn’t turn on.
 Three tries and still a blank screen.
 My whole life is in my computer.
 It has my files, my codes, my passwords.
 My professional life and my personal life are in there; it’s a big deal.

 Duka to Suka

-1. Consider suka duka less as a polarity and more as a circle of oneness where the circle is both empty and full.
-Accept the wholeness of life experiences and attempt to find a relaxed state that allows you to observe the highs and lows, and all the places in between.
+1. Consider suka duka less as a polarity, and more of a circle of oneness where the circle is both empty and full.
+Accept the wholeness of life experiences, and attempt to find a relaxed state that allows you to observe the highs and lows and all the places in between.

 By the way, my computer turned back on 12 hours later!